milenakapralova/socraticmodels/blogpost.md

 ### 4.1 Image captioning
 The performance of the models on image caption generation was somewhat expected, with the best-performing models being those that were directly trained on image-captioning: GIT, BLIP and BLIP-2.
 In the case of all three SMs, the performance was similar and slightly better for the FLAN-T5 baseline model, although the large uncertainty in the scores makes it unlikely that those differences are meaningful.
 That being said, we did not observe any quantitative improvement in the image captioning task for the improved model compared to the baseline model, even though the qualitative results suggested otherwise.
 This could be attributed to the distribution shift between the images used for demonstrations and the MS COCO images used for quantitative evaluation: while the images used for demonstration might have been more semantically varied in their content - e.g. astronaut and beer, monkey and gun - the images on MS COCO, capturing day-to-day scenes, were less varied, which could prevent the improved model from leveraging its ability to caption images with semantically varied objects or concepts.

 Overall, we can see that the SM using the open-source FLAN-T5 can perform at least as well as the SM which employed the proprietary GPT-3.
-However, further analyses using more data should be conducted before any conclusions are taken.
+However, further analyses using more data should be conducted before any conclusions are made.

 ### 4.2 Chain-of-thought and visual question answering.

-The results for the two reasoning tasks reveal some intriguing insights.
+The results for the 2 reasoning tasks reveal some intriguing insights.
 Confirming our hypothesis, the SM framework is well suited to such tasks, possibly because the exchange of information across modalities leads to emergent properties like reasoning through cross-modal discourse and knowledge-sharing.
 This is in accordance with the findings of the authors on reasoning tasks such as question-answering from egocentric video perception.
 We highlight two key insights.
-First, SMs exhibit strong zero-shot multimodal reasoning abilities, judging by their performance on the zero-shot CoT & VQA tasks, thereby corroborating the author’s claims.
+First, SMs exhibit strong zero-shot multimodal reasoning abilities, judging by their performance on the zero-shot CoTR & VQA tasks, thereby corroborating the author’s claims.
 Second, the reasoning capabilities improve in a few-shot setting.
-This is particularly evident in the CoT reasoning task where 1-shot prompting leads to a drastic jump in performance across all metrics.
+This is particularly evident in the CoT reasoning task where just 1-shot prompting leads to a drastic jump in performance across all metrics.
+This could be because in the few-shot CoTR task, the LM benefits from knowing the template of a model solution in generating subsequent solutions, whereas in the VQA task the template isn't particularly important and performance depends mostly on the current context (and the LM).
 Our methodology serves as a framework and a proof-of-concept and invites further exploration of SMs in this domain.
 We believe that combining the Socratic framework of cross-modal intercourse with reasoning abilities like chain-of-thought could lead to the development of artificial agents with more robust and general intelligence.

 ### 4.3 Limitations and future research

 #### 4.3.1 Limitations
 A key limitation in all our experiments was the sample size for evaluation.
 We used a random sample of 50 images from MS-COCO for the image captioning tasks, and 50 samples of the ScienceQA dataset for the reasoning tasks.
 This was primarily due to (i) computational constraints and (ii) costs of using the proprietary GPT-3 model for the reasoning tasks.
 This limits our ability to make broad generalizations and benchmark comparisons.
 Nonetheless, our results still reveal informative trends.
 Another drawback is that we only experimented with two LMs (GPT-3 and FLAN-T5).
-A more comprehensive experimentation with various SoTA (preferably open-source) LMs such as FLAN-UL2 should be pursued.
+A more comprehensive experimentation with various SoTA (preferably open-source) LMs should be pursued.
 Finally, the dataset of choice might have been unsuitable for testing the differences in performance between the baseline and the improved model.
 Future replication efforts should include a dataset with images containing more semantically diverse objects or concepts.

 #### 4.3.2 Future work
 An important benefit of the SM framework comes in the form of its modularity, which allows certain models to be easily exchanged for more capable alternatives.
 In our case, we have noticed that CLIP was often a bottleneck in the pipeline since it often struggled with finding relevant features in the images.
 As such, future research should analyze whether different VLM can handle the image captioning task better.
 For instance, VLMs from the Flamingo suite [28] could potentially replace CLIP and lead to increased performance.
 This is because Flamingo models were trained on arbitrarily interleaved text and images, endowing them with in-context few-shot learning capabilities on a range of image and video tasks such as captioning, where they outperform the state-of-the-art.
 An alternative could come in the form of FROMAGe [29], a method for grounding LMs to the visual domain by freezing the LM and finetuning the input and output layers to enable cross-modality interaction, showcasing strong zero-shot capabilities on grounded tasks such as image captioning and contextual image-to-text retrieval.
+Yet another promising avenue for future research is a thorough evaluation of SMs on reasoning tasks (like CoTR) on benchmark datasets, to investigate whether the Socratic framework outperforms existing benhcmarks.

 ## 5 Conclusion
 Through this project, we have managed to democratize the SM framework for the image captioning task and bridged the gap between SMs using open-source LMs and SMs employing proprietary LMs.
 We have further extended the capabilities of SMs in multimodal reasoning tasks.
 We hope our work will serve as a useful prototype and proof-of-concept for the general scientific community to develop more open-source models and further research in the areas of multimodal learning and reasoning.